lucaspiller/sociable/readme.txt

 **Changelog**

+* 3.0.6 Fixed xhtml bug in Netvibes integration and added Bitacoras
 * 3.0.5 Added Identi.ca and fixed a bug in Yoast Posts widget
 * 3.0.4 Added Netvibes
 * 3.0.3 Security enhancements, thx to Mark Jaquith